HOME

 Aug 29, 1908 (FJ) Auction of Dublin Property

-...103 Lower Gardiner street, with posession (for executrix of late Mr. Tracy)...
+...103 Lower Gardiner street, with possession (for executrix of late Mr. Tracy)...

 May 25, 1910 (FJ) In Memoriam

-Tracey - Second Annisversary - In loving memory of Thomas Henry Tracey, late of Lower Gardiner street, who departed this life on the 25th of May, 1908; fondly loved and dearly mourned by his sorrowing wife and children.
+Tracey - Second Anniversary - In loving memory of Thomas Henry Tracey, late of Lower Gardiner street, who departed this life on the 25th of May, 1908; fondly loved and dearly mourned by his sorrowing wife and children.
 Also my beloved son, Harry, who died on the 2nd of May 1907.
 Sacred Heart of Jesus, have mercy on their souls.
 Queen of the Holy Rosary, pray for them.
 Masses will be offered in Mount Argus this day.

 In the Kings Inns Admission Papers, it states: Tracey, Thomas Henry, s. of Timothy, Dublin, scrivener; under 24; ed.
 Dublin; aft.
 Father.
 H 1845.